 Succulents.
 When in doubt, choose a succulent.
-They only need to be watered once a week when the soil becomes visibly dry, and they require filtered sunlight.
+They only need to be watered once a week when the soil becomes visibly dry and require filtered sunlight.

-Fiddle leaf figs have dominated the interior design world for years, but according to Harrison, they’re one of the hardest plants to maintain.
+Fiddle leaf figs might have dominated the interior design world for years, but according to Harrison they’re one of the hardest plants to maintain.
 “Fiddle leaf figs need full sun exposure, not just a bright window,” she says.
 “They require a very careful watering schedule because they like to be dry.
-They cannot have any standing water on their root system or it will rapidly cause root rot.
+They cannot have any standing water on their root system or it will rapidly cause root-rot.
 In short, they are very fussy.”
 Have we convinced you?
 It’s time to move on from the fiddle leaf fig. Instead, try a rubber plant or snake plant.

 If your last plant withered once you brought it home, you might be picking the wrong variety.
 Plants in full bloom might look enticing in the store, but they rarely maintain their good looks.
 “Select indoor plants based on the quality of the foliage, not the potential to flower,” says Harrison.
 “Flowers on any indoor plant will be fleeting, but foliage is forever.”

-Hanging plants are a gorgeous way to utilize all your indoor space, but if you barely find time to brush your teeth (let alone water your plants), consider the logistics.
-Display them in easy-to-reach places, and think about drainage and waterproofing when purchasing a planter.
+Hanging plants are a gorgeous way to utilize all your indoor space, but if you barely find time to brush your teeth, let alone water plants, consider the logistics.
+Display them in easy-to-reach places and think about drainage and waterproofing when purchasing a planter.
 “We always make sure to use a flexible plastic liner to give good coverage at the base of the planter.
 This will catch extra water and can be disguised inside the pot,” she says.